kempke28/Chat/README.md

 ```

 once there, a QR code will be given to scan in the phone or at the emulator.
 The 'expo app' will be needed to exacute the code.
-The chat will be open to enjoy /play crickets
+The chat will be open to enjoy.